Orimattilan Pedot: Background

 Orimattilan Pedot was originally established in 1967 as an ice-hockey club.
 However, in recent years football has become the undisputed number one club sport with its low start-up costs.

 A very important facility for the club is the Petoluola (Football Hall) which was opened in March 2008 as an indoor training space for the football club.
 No longer is it necessary to train or play on snow, ice or a wooden floor.
 The playing surface is FIFA-approved artificial turf.

-The Orimattilan Pedot club recognises that team sports experiences and activities are important for the development of youngsters.
-Mutually shared moments of joy and disappointment for youngsters are something that sticks with them through life.
+The Orimattilan Pedot club recognises that team sports experiences and activities are important for the development of children, suggesting that shared moments of both joy and disappointment are important lessons that stick with them through life.
 The club may also be able to set a sound foundation for good quality of life and a sporty lifestyle.

 The club has spent many seasons in the lower divisions of the Finnish football league.
 In 2024 Season OPedot played in Vitonen (Finnish 7th highest division).
 Opedot will be playing in Vitonen again for 2025 season.